 What’s not to like about snook?
 They’re challenging to catch, fight hard, jump and, when in season, are delicious on the plate.
 Snook are even expanding their range from Jacksonville south and back up the Gulf into Florida’s Big Bend.
 Snook aren’t just caught in Florida though, as they can be found year-round in South Texas.
 Other places too.
 If you fish the surf in Cabo San Lucas, Mexico, you might catch the biggest snook of your life.
 Shrimp, mullet and pilchards top the live bait list, but there are several styles of lures that fool ‘em too.
-Here are the seven deadliest snook lures of all time.
+Here are seven deadly snook lures.

 Swim Baits for Snook

 Soft-plastic lures that imitate finger mullet and other prime forage require no live wells, only a sharp hook.
-D.O.A.
-BaitBusters, Magic Swimmers and LiveTarget Mullet provide enticing action in a variety of depths simply with a slow steady retrieve.
+Berkley Powerbait, Savage Gear, D.O.A.
+BaitBusters, Magic Swimmers, LiveTarget Mullet provide enticing action in a variety of depths simply with a slow steady retrieve.
 Natural patterns are good, although many snook (nicknamed “linesiders” because their prominent horizontal black line) have come to the net on classic red head-white body combos.

 Suspending Plugs for Snook